cnunlp/Chinese-Simile-Recognition-Dataset/README.md

 | Literal | This sentence does not contain any simile.|

 #### Labels for Simile Component Extraction
 Different from labels for simile sentence classification, labels for simile component extraction are in token level.
 We focus on the two kinds of main simile components, t(enor) and v(ehicle).
-We convert the annotation to IOBES scheme (indicating Inside, Outside, Beginning, Ending, Single) (Ratinov and Roth , 2009), so there are 9 labels in total, as shown in the table:
+We convert the annotation to IOBES scheme (indicating Inside, Outside, Beginning, Ending, Single) (Ratinov and Roth, 2009), so there are 9 labels in total, as shown in the table:

 | Label | Meaning |
 | :----------------------- | :------ |